ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter24.md

 Somehow, he felt satisfied to see that his Wèi Yīng passed out because he made him feel so good.
 This satisfaction calmed down his burning desire for Wèi WúXiàn.

 He then pulled out his manhood, took the fallen stool, placed it back in its original place, and sat on it.
-Then, he took the unconscious Wèi WúXiàn and made him sit on his lap, with his face facing the mirror.
+Then, he made the unconscious Wèi WúXiàn sit on his lap, with his face facing the mirror.

-As he did so, he also at the same time inserted his huge stuff inside Wèi WúXiàn.
+As he did so, at the same time, he inserted his huge stuff inside Wèi WúXiàn.

 “Aagh...”
 Wèi WúXiàn let out a moan as the hot stuff penetrated inside his sensitive hole, causing him to regain consciousness.

-Wèi WúXiàn seemed to have heard Lán WàngJī chuckle faintly.
-Then, he realised that, this time, because of Lán WàngJī’s overpowered back and forth movements, he came too early.
+Wèi WúXiàn heard Lán WàngJī chuckle faintly and realised why he had smiled.
+This time, he came too early because of Lán WàngJī’s overpowered back-and-forth movements.

 And, right now, he didn’t have any strength left, and all he could do was to rest complaisantly on Lán WàngJī’s arms, with his head leaned against Lán WàngJī’s shoulder.